Suraj-Builds/Suraj-Builds/README.md

 ## 🚀 Full Stack Software Developer | Transforming Caffeine ☕ into Code

-*Currently based in Pune 📍, where I spend my days turning wild ideas 💡 into elegant digital solutions (and occasionally debugging why my code works on my machine but nowhere else 🤷‍♂️).*
+*I spend my days turning wild ideas 💡 into elegant digital solutions (and occasionally debugging why my code works on my machine but nowhere else 🤷‍♂️).*

 I'm a passionate full stack developer who believes that great software is like a good joke 😄 – it should be well-structured, deliver exactly what you expect, and leave everyone impressed ✨.
 I specialize in building scalable web applications that don't just work, but work beautifully 🎨.